What is Marble?

 - Never use harsh cleaners because these impact the sealant.

-- Never cut foods on marble countertops as this can scratch the surface.
+- Never cut foods on marble countertops as this can scratch the surface & in turn affects the sealant.

 - If you do happen to stain your countertop, apply a baking soda paste over the stain, cover the paste with plastic and allow it to dry for at least twenty-four hours.
 Clean as usual with soap and water.
 (Note: Sometimes, it may take several applications of paste for the stain to be fully rectified.)